-Men’s and woman’s rest rooms, with hot showers, are close by.
-Parking is available and permit decals are issued to members.
+Men’s and woman’s rest rooms, locker rooms and showers, are close by.
+Parking is available: OWRC issues the required permits to members.

-Our floating docks are accessed from ramps (about 6 ft. of daily tide movement in Sausalito), and are perfect for rowing use.
+The JetFloat docks are accessed from ramps (about 6 ft. of daily tide movement in Sausalito).
 They are protected from waves and traffic but give rowers quick access to the bay.
-They are low and spacious to allow multiple shells to approach easily giving rowers an easy time preparing and entering their boats.
+They are low and spacious to allow multiple shells to launch and land.

 The mix of club boats changes with the needs of the club.
 There are almost always boats available on weekdays, but on warm, calm weekends they may be fully subscribed.
 Please call to reserve a boat, even on weekdays, since it helps the dock master manage the flow of boats and rowers.

-The club boats are equipped with high-quality oars from Concept 2 and Dreher, in a variety of blade shapes.
+The club uses oars from Concept 2; the majority are hatchets, Big Blade w/ vortex edge.
 We also provide (and require) a personal flotation device for each club boat.

 We take pride in well maintained boats and equipment, and make boat care a part of our training.
-Members rinse and wipe-down all boats as they come off the water, and our Boathouse Supervisor and Maintenance Manager, Mary Elizabeth Stone, keeps all our gear in tip-top shape.
+Members rinse and wipe-down all boats as they come off the water, and our Boathouse Supervisor and Maintenance Manager, Mary Elizabeth Stone, keep all our gear in top shape.
 All our club boats are less than three years old